 The infamous Stanley Roper was the quintessential old-fashioned nightmare landlord who always stuck his finger where it didn’t belong.
 Literally.
 Unpleasantly.
 But Mr. Roper also brought a lot of ridiculous humor completely unique to his character through quick banter and the ability to break the fourth wall.
 Sadly, he eyed beachgoers more than his poor, frustrated wife, but they still enjoyed a lovely…platonic relationship.

 It seems like the whole cast of Three’s Company had a foil and Mrs. Helen Roper certainly played off of Mr. Roper with perfect hilarity.
 Together they’d bicker about everything, but especially when she could connect the topic to their nonexistent romantic life.
-Together, they formed a powerhouse of a comedy duo.
+All told, they formed a powerhouse of a comedy duo.

 Actress Audra Lindley’s career started slowly in the ’40s, with her not landing a big break until the ’60s through her five-year stint as manipulative Aunt Liz Matthews on the soap opera Another World.
 In more recent years, sitcom viewers can recognize her in Friends where she played Phoebe Buffay’s grandma.
 She too kept acting right to the end, with her last appearance coming as Cybill Shepherd’s mother in the show, Cybill.
 She ultimately passed away in 1997 at the age of 79.
 Rest in peace, Mrs. Roper.

-There must always be a landlord in Apartment 201.
-And after Mr. and Mrs. Roper left for their own show, Ralph Furley took over, bringing his high expectations and weak game with the ladies.
+There must always be a landlord in Apartment 201, and after Mr. and Mrs. Roper left for their own show, Ralph Furley took over, bringing his high expectations and weak game with the ladies.
 In Furley’s eyes, he had it all.
 Except he didn’t have the personal awareness to see how he wasn’t winning everyone over.
 He was a stark contrast to traditional Mr. Roper and it proved very refreshing.

 Even Christmas comes to an end, so when Christmas “Chrissy” Snow left Apartment 201, the show needed a new character to fill the void.
 That came in the form of one Ms. Cindy Snow, who also filled the ditzy airhead archetype.
 This worked in the show’s favor since some of Chrissy’s lines proved general enough they could go to other characters.
 However, both Chrissy and especially Cindy drew some criticisms, despite Chrissy’s charm.
 By the time Cindy came, viewers didn’t quite want another silly, foolish female blonde trope, so she too ended up leaving the cast of Three’s Company.

 Apartment 201 was rife with guys who thought they could land a date in the blink of an eye.
 That was the case for used car salesman Larry Dallas, Jack Tripper’s girl-crazed good friend.
-Naturally, Kline took one look at Jack’s living situation and couldn’t help but envy him – and drool a bit, too, probably.
+Naturally, Dallas took one look at Jack’s living situation and couldn’t help but envy him — and drool a bit, too, probably.

 Who was your favorite character from the show?
 Did we leave anyone out that you just loved?
 Let us know in the comments, we read them all!